PoojaKasabe/supermart-grocery-sales-analysis/README.md

 # supermart-grocery-sales-analysis
-Retail sales EDA project using Python &amp; Colab
+Retail sales EDA project using Python & Colab

-#Supermart Grocery Sales – Retail Performance Analysis
+##Supermart Grocery Sales – Retail Performance Analysis

 This project explores sales data from a fictional grocery delivery platform based in Tamil Nadu.
 The goal is to derive actionable business insights through exploratory data analysis using Python.

+---

 ##Objectives
 - Analyze sales performance by category, region, and city
 - Understand the impact of discounts on profit
-- Identify seasonal trends and recommend improvements
+- Identify seasonal trends and suggest strategic actions

+---

 ##Tools & Libraries
 - Python (Pandas, NumPy)